jasche7/PhraseCounter/README.md

 ## Project Status
 Current milestone:
 Command line tool that takes a single file path as an argument.
-Prints out single word count.
+Prints out phrase count.
 Has basic Maven usage, including continuous integration with Github Actions.

 Next milestone:
-Count phrases as originally intended, rather than single words.
+Desperately needs configuration options to limit output.
+Unfiltered output is excessive.

 Endgoal:
 With improved UI, counts phrases (consecutive words) instead of words and has customizable options for computing output.